LaurenceKuhl/Mercedes_Thompson/README.md

 Data classes in Python are a concise way to create classes primarily used for storing data with minimal boilerplate code.
 Introduced in Python 3.7 via the @dataclass decorator, they automatically generate special methods like __init__, __repr__, and __eq__ based on class attributes.
 Data classes make it easy to define immutable or mutable objects with default values and type annotations.
 They are ideal for modeling simple data structures without needing to manually write standard methods.
 This leads to cleaner, more readable, and maintainable code.

+### Circular imports

+two or more modules are trying to import each other.
+This leads to a situation where Python is unable to resolve the dependencies because it encounters an incomplete module that is still being initialized.

 ## Days

 Here i keep track of my days just to hold myself accountable!